yevagorbachev/MKS65C_Final/README.md

   ```

 ## How to play
-  0. Clone the project and download the required libraries
+  0. Clone the project and download the required libraries.
-  1. Type make in the terminal
+  1. Type make in the terminal.
   2. **To play locally:**
       *Terminal 1*
       ```